syncfusion-content/flutter-docs/Flutter/range-selector/drag-mode.md

 ## On Thumb

 When [`dragMode`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/dragMode.html) is set to `SliderDragMode.onThumb`, only individual thumb can be moved by dragging it.
+The nearest thumb will move to the touch position if interaction is done anywhere other than the thumb.

 {% tabs %}
 {% highlight Dart %}